0x1eef/xchan.rb/README.md

 <code><a href=https://rubydoc.info/stdlib/socket/UNIXSocket.pair>UNIXSocket</a></code>,
 and serialization.
 There are multiple serializers to choose from ([`Marshal`](https://www.rubydoc.info/stdlib/core/Marshal) is the default).
-Safety from race conditions is provided by an advisory lock that allows only one process to read from, or write to a channel at a given time.
+Safety from race conditions is provided by an advisory-mode lock that allows only one process to read from, or write to a channel at a given time.

 ## Examples